tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Bonding curve

-        In a bonding curve based exchange, like an :term:`AMM <automated market maker>`, market makers do not set limit orders to provide liquidity.
+        In a bonding curve based exchange, like an :term:`AMM`, market makers do not set limit orders to provide liquidity.
 Instead, the liquidity follows a predefined mathematical function.
 Every time there is a buy or a sell, the price moves up or down defined by this function.